In This Article

 What Kind to Buy

-Prepare a paste made from turmeric and milk or yogurt and apply it to your face.
+- Apply it as a night cream: Prepare a paste made from turmeric and milk or yogurt and apply it to your face.
 Allow the mask to dry and leave it on overnight.
+Wash off the mask in the morning using a gentle cleanser.
 For a less messy nighttime regimen, you can add a pinch of turmeric to your favorite moisturizer or treatment product.
-(In both cases, be sure to use an old pillowcase and bed linen that you don’t mind staining.)
-Wash off the mask in the morning using a gentle cleanser.
+And be sure to use an old pillowcase and bed linen that you don’t mind staining.
+Alternatively, purified curcumin can be used instead if you want to use a serum since it's colorless.